nf-core/phaseimpute/docs/development.md

 How to use different schema ?

 - Use nf-validation
-  For the moment use different input / step.
+  For the moment use different input / steps.
   In the futur, if/else logic will be added in the yml nf-core schema.

 What's the use of dumpcustomsoftware ?